This post was updated on April 25, 2023

 2. Defy Extreme Solid Stains Rating

 DEFY Extreme Solid Color Wood Stain is a synthetic-resin, opaque wood and deck finish that helps protect against water, mildew, mold, algae, and UV radiation on exterior wood surfaces.
-This V.O.C. compliant water-based product provides a beautiful finish, fortified with transparent “oxide” based Nano Particles.
-There are over 30 TRILLION Nano-particles per square inch that provide extreme protection for your wood by blocking out the sun’s harmful UV rays, moisture, and fungal growth.
+This VOC-compliant water-based product provides a beautiful finish fortified with transparent “oxide” based nano-particles.
+Over 30 TRILLION Nano-particles per square inch provide extreme protection for your wood by blocking out the sun’s harmful UV rays, moisture, and fungal growth.

 Stain Type: Solid Color (Opaque) Wood Stain – Water Based